Three ecosystems. Three collections. One circular loop.

 Simple: you buy a piece, that money pays for more cleanup.
 More cleanup means more material.
 More material means more pieces.
 The loop keeps going.
 Your piece isn't just recycled plastic — it's proof that a specific stretch of coastline, forest, or street got cleaner.

 Most 'recycled' products use anonymous pellets from who-knows-where.
-We collect plastic ourselves from specific Portuguese locations.
-We photograph everything.
-We log GPS coordinates.
-Every piece has a number that traces back to a real place and a real cleanup.
+We source plastic from organized cleanup efforts at specific Portuguese locations.
+Everything is photographed and GPS-logged.
+Every piece will have a unique code that traces back to a real place and a real cleanup.
 You can verify it all.

-Every piece is numbered and signed.
-Through its unique number you can access: GPS coordinates of where the plastic was found, photos from the cleanup day, and documentation of the production process.
+Every piece will have a unique identifier.
+Through it you can access: GPS coordinates of where the plastic was found, photos from the cleanup day, and documentation of the production process.
 It's all real and all verifiable.

 We're prototyping with Fab Lab Lisboa right now.
-The Ocean Collection (four designs) should launch in 2026.
+The Ocean Collection (four designs) is expected in Spring 2026.
 Register your interest and you'll be first to know.

 Yes.
 Hotels, restaurants, and architects can commission custom pieces for their spaces.
 When you display our work, you're directly funding cleanup of the ecosystem it came from.
 We provide full provenance documentation for every piece.
 Get in touch — we'd love to talk about your project.